-This post may contain affiliate links which will not change your price but will share some commission.
-Please read my privacy policy.
+This post may contain affiliate links.
+Please read myย privacy policy.

-Why you’ll love this roasted chicken
+Why you’ll love this roasted chicken Recipe

-- Juicy and tender: slow-roasting ensures the chicken remains incredibly juicy and tender.
+- Juicy and tender: Slow-roasting ensures the chicken remains incredibly juicy and tender.
 You won’t have to worry about dry, overcooked meat.

 Ingredients you will need